Freedom from Torture: History

 In 2004, the London headquarters moved into a £5.8m treatment centre in Isledon Road, Finsbury Park.
 The building was purpose-built by architect Paul Hyett.
 Freedom from Torture’s Scotland centre opened in Glasgow in 2004, followed by the Newcastle centre in 2006 and the Birmingham centre in 2009.
 These regional centres were opened to treat torture survivors who had been dispersed outside London.

 Freedom from Torture's chief executive is Sonya Sceats.

 Treatment provided

 Freedom from Torture provides a range of services for its clients.
 These include medical consultation, examination and forensic documentation of injuries through medico-legal reports, psychological and physical treatment and support, and practical help.

-The organisation employs over 156 staff and 140 volunteers across its five centres in London, Birmingham, Manchester, Newcastle and Glasgow.
+The organisation employs more than 156 staff and 140 volunteers across its centres in London, Manchester and Glasgow.
 These include medical doctors, caseworkers, counsellors, legal advisers, physiotherapists, psychotherapists, psychologists, interpreters, child and family therapists and group workers.

 Statistics

-Since the organisation was founded in 1985, the organisation has received over 57,000 referrals.
+Since its founding in 1985, the organisation has received more than 57,000 referrals.